patriciamcphee/aboutme/_docs/quick-start-mobile-sdk-android.md

 1. [Download]() the latest SDK package.

 2. Extract the file to a folder on your computer.
 The package contains all of the files you need to add to your project.
-Also in the package, you get a sample app that demonstrates how to use the SDK.
+Also, in the package, you get a sample app that demonstrates how to use the SDK.

 3. In your Android Studio project, go to **File \> New \> Import module**.

-4. Navigate to the folder where you extracted the SDK, select the **messaging_sdk module**, and then click **Finish**.
+4. Navigate to the folder where you extracted the SDK, select the **messaging_sdk module**, and click **Finish**.

 5. In your **build.gradle** of your app, and in the android section, make sure  the *compileSdkVersion* is at least version **26**: